If you have questions or require advice about the Stripper Header, or any of our other products, then contact us today.

-The most important questions to ask when deciding on a model of stripper header for your operation is, what crop types do you want to harvest with it and what combine size and type will the stripper header be going on.
+The most important questions to ask when deciding on a model of stripper header for your operation are.
+What crop types do you want to harvest? and what combine size / type will the stripper header be mounted to?

 The basic concept of the stripper header is that a rotating rotor fitted in the front of the header is fitted with 8 rows of stripping fingers that strip grain from the crop as the combine moves the head forwards while it spins backwards.

 After the grain has been stripped by the rotor a series of deflectors within the header deflect the grain back into a conventional auger and pan.